Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Experiments

-Tab. \ref{table:main-results} shows the comparison results between Logits-to-Logic and advanced methods.
-We select methods from both LLMs Reasoning and Agentic Reasoning paradigms as baselines.
-Results show that our method achieves state-of-the-art performance on three multi-hop complex QA datasets (WebQSP, CWQ, GrailQA) and one single-hop simple QA dataset (Simple Questions; SQ).
-Due to LLMs' inherent logic drift defects in structured knowledge reasoning, the LLMs Reasoning paradigm performs significantly worse than agent-based paradigms.
-Our approach outperforms baselines on three multi-hop datasets (WebQSP, CWQ, GrailQA) and one single-hop dataset (SQ): surpassing RoG and GoG by 9.7\% and 11\% on WebQSP, surpasses KG-Agent, SymAgent, and GCR by 8.6\%, 22\%, and 5\% on CWQ, exceeds DoG, PoG, and DARA by 2\%, 5.5\%, and 5\% on GrailQA, and beats KG-CoT and ToG by 2.5\% and 13.6\% on Simple Questions.
-These methods use large models like ChatGPT and GPT4, while our method only requires the smaller LLaMA-3.1-8b model, demonstrating our method's superior performance on structured knowledge reasoning tasks.
+Tab. \ref{table:main-results} shows comparison results between Logits-to-Logic and advanced methods from both LLMs Reasoning and Agentic Reasoning paradigms.
+Due to LLMs' inherent logic drift in structured knowledge reasoning, the LLMs Reasoning paradigm performs significantly worse than agent-based paradigms.
+Our approach outperforms baselines on three multi-hop datasets (WebQSP, CWQ, GrailQA) and one single-hop dataset (SQ): surpassing RoG and GoG by 9.7\% and 11\% on WebQSP, KG-Agent, SymAgent, and GCR by 8.6\%, 22\%, and 5\% on CWQ, DoG, PoG, and DARA by 2\%, 5.5\%, and 5\% on GrailQA, and KG-CoT and ToG by 2.5\% and 13.6\% on SQ.
+Notably, these baselines use large models like ChatGPT and GPT4, while our method only requires the smaller LLaMA-3.1-8b model, demonstrating superior performance on structured knowledge reasoning tasks.